verible

 If you prefer to build and install the binaries locally yourself:

-# In your home directory
+# Install in your home directory

 (this requies a compliant install utility, otherwise simply copy the binaries from bazel-bin/ to your desired location)